 That was the case when a new chief financial officer (CFO) took charge of an Australian consumer goods firm last year.
 The CFO understood immediately that a makeover of the company’s legacy systems and operations was needed, but given the opacity of the internal processes and the available data, it was difficult to determine the shape and extent of the makeover required and how to achieve it.

 One thing was clear: The enterprise’s digital maturity was low compared to the industry standard.
 The company’s enterprise resource planning (ERP) system was 10 years out of date, and invoices were still processed by hand.

-By opting for the blended MBS model, the organization had the best of both worlds — a continuation of consulting direction, along with targeted operational expertise.
+By opting for the blended MBS model, the organisation had the best of both worlds — a continuation of consulting direction, along with targeted operational expertise.
 The strategic advice provided by Protiviti was particularly helpful in driving the introduction of new processes and change management.
-Robert Half resources helped fill operational gaps within the organization.
+Robert Half resources helped fill operational gaps within the organisation.

 Opportunities for Improvement

 The diagnostic review identified opportunities for improvement, which we then prioritised under three categories: level of risk if the issue is not addressed, expected capital gain, and level of complexity to implement the improvement.
 Company executives were provided a holistic one-page view of the most urgent needs with associated strategies for remediation.